therealnickg/Musical-Ear/README.md

-ALL THE FILES ARE IN THE MUSICAL EAR FOLDER!
+ALL THE FILES ARE IN THE EAR TRAINING FOLDER!

 WORKS ONLY FOR macOS